BrilliantTeam/Skript/README.md

 Of course, these are just recommendations.
 However, not following them may get your pull requests rejected.

+More clear code style guidelines are probably coming in future.

 ### Maven repository
 If you use Skript as (soft) dependency for your plugin, and use maven or Gradle, this is for you.

 First, you need the repository.
-Skript is not in Maven Central.
+Skript is not available in Maven Central.
 ```
 maven {
     url "https://raw.githubusercontent.com/bensku/mvn-repo/master"